behnamazimi/js-service-wrapper/README.md

         });
 ```

+These two hooks that will call for each wrapper.

 There are six pre-defined hooks that you can set them to the `ServiceWrapper` or on each `ClientWrapper`s to affect the services.
  1. `HOOKS.BEFORE_FIRE` calls before client service calling, but this hook is not async, and the fire will not wait for this.
  2. `HOOKS.BEFORE_RESOLVE` calls when the service client promise is resolving, and the value that it returns will send as the resolve parameter.